Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Empirical Strategy

+where $g=\{ml, fml\}$ is the gender of the worker, and $gdom=\{ml-dom, fml-dom\}$ is the sector with a large share of the specified gender.
+This analysis allows us to compare how predicted and residual wages would differ if workers (women in female- and male-dominated sectors and men in female-dominated sectors) had the same characteristics of the most advantaged group, i.e. men in male-dominated sectors.

-where $g=\{ml, fml\}$ and $gdom=\{ml-dom, fml-dom\}$.
-Predicted and residual wages are sorted and used to construct the Cumulative Distribution Functions (CDF) by gender and gender sectoral dominance.
-We can then compare the CDFs of men and women \emph{between} and \emph{within} gender-sectoral dominance.
-The Kolmogorov-Smirnov (K-S) test checks whether the distributions of the (actual and counterfactual) predicted and residual wages are statistically different among the four sub-groups.
+Predicted and residual wages are sorted and used to construct the Cumulative Distribution Functions (CDFs) by gender in female- and male-dominated sectors.
+Then, we compare the CDFs of men and women \emph{between} and \emph{within} gender-sectoral dominance.
+The equality of the distributions of the (actual and counterfactual) predicted and residual wages among the four sub-groups is tested by using the non-parametric Kolmogorov-Smirnov (K-S) test.